 Pillows are incredibly personal.
 You don't see one or two styles in the store, you see many different ones.
 The buckwheat hull pillow is so versatile and you can make it perfect for you.
 After several months of getting absolutely amazing sleeps, Alan and Barbara decided that more people need to experience the comfort that a buckwheat hull pillow gives!
 And our business idea was born.

 Barbara asked Alan, "What would make us different?
-How would we stand out amongst the other pillow manufaturers?
+How would we stand out against the other pillow manufacturers?
 More importantly, knowing what you know about buckwheat hull pillows, could you purchase one online for yourself?"
 All very good questions.

 Sizes available: I saw the standard pillow size in Japan, where buckwheat hull pillows are very popular, is 14x20.
 The standard pillow size in North America is 20x26.
 Almost twice the size of the Japanese pillow.
 Sites I looked at for pillows had oddball sizes available.
 15x23?
 What is that?
 I found 20x26 pillows, which I would have leaned toward initially, but then with my own buckwheat hull pillow I found that if there isn't enough fill in it, the hulls have too much room to move around and you end up with your head lower than you wanted and large mountains beside you.
 With the proper amount of fill, the hulls hit the limits of the fabric and the pillow is quite tall.